 Soda bread is a type of bread made without the addition of yeast as a leavening agent.
-It is made instead using bicarbonate of soda and depends upon any one of a number of other potential ingredients to make the bread rise.
-There is a virtually endless variety of soda breads made around the world, some containing a lengthy list of sundry ingredients to give the breads extra visual appeal and flavours, either sweet or savoury.
+It is made instead of using bicarbonate of soda and depends upon any one of a number of other potential ingredients to make the bread rise.
+There is a virtually endless variety of soda bread made around the world.
+Some contain a lengthy list of sundry ingredients to give the bread extra visual appeal and flavours, either sweet or savoury.

 - 1 pound strong white flour

 - 1/2 teaspoon salt

 - 1 tablespoon vegetable oil (plus extra to grease baking sheet)

 Step 1: You should start out by getting your oven on to preheat to 400F/200C.
 As there is no resting time required when making the dough for soda bread, you can easily prepare the dough from start to finish in the time it takes the oven to heat.
 You should also lightly oil the baking tray.
 In this instance, the bread was baked on a medium-sized pizza pan which is perfect for the purpose.

 Step 2: Add the flour, baking powder and salt to a large mixing bowl.
 Be sure to stir briefly with a wooden spoon to evenly combine and form a well in the centre of the bowl, into which you will subsequently pour the wet ingredients.

 Step 3: Measure out the yoghurt and milk in a jug.
 Add the tablespoon of oil and stir briefly but well.

 Step 4: Pour the milk and yoghurt combination into the flour.
 There is no substitute at this stage for hand mixing.
 Get your (spotlessly clean) hands into the bowl and mix well until the flour is all combined in the dough-like mix.
 You should also find that the dough largely ceases to stick to your hands when it is fully prepared.